jecsham/osukoko-chrome/README.md

 # osukoko-chrome
 osu!koko is a chrome extension for download beatmaps automatically

-Go [here](https://github.com/jecsham/osukoko-chrome/issues) for report bugs or request a feature.
+Go to [Issues](https://github.com/jecsham/osukoko-chrome/issues) for report bugs or request a feature.